sivapvarma/autozimu.github.io/index.md

 ---
 layout: page
-title: index
+title: Matrix 42
+tagline: autozimu's weblog
 ---

-This is a test
+This is a test, OK?